Ghost shrimp are one of the most common types of freshwater aquarium residents, and they make an excellent choice for first-time aquarists.

 A ghost shrimp of 7 inches

 In one case from 2008, an aquarium hobbyist in Canada managed to grow a certain species of ghost shrimp called super red which hit 7 inches and weighed almost half a pound.
 This is not only an incredible size for a shrimp but also one of nature's largest freshwater invertebrates ever recorded.
-It's easy to see why these creatures have become so popular with aquarists who want something interesting and unique.

 What affects the growth rate of ghost shrimp?